thingSoC/TSOC_RS485_EM/README.md

 # TSOC_RS485_EM
-**TSOC_RS485_EM** is a ATMEGA328 based board with integrated RS485 driver, an Embedded Slave Module for thingSoC.
+**TSOC_RS485_EM** is a ATMEGA328 based board with integrated RS485 driver, an Embedded Module for thingSoC.

 The **TSOC_RS485_EM** connects any thingSoC or Mikrobus module to an RS485 compatible slave interface, including a variety of analog sensors, such as Temperature, Wind, Pressure, Air Quality, and much more.
+The **TSOC_RS485_EM** can be configured as either a thingSoC master module (female connectors), or a thingSoC slave module (male connectors), which is implemented as an assembly/build time option.

 ---------------------------------------